UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 There are many other installation combinations, but they may require more setup experience.
 For example, quite a few students run Linux (typically Ubuntu) or macOS (running a hypervisor with a guest OS of Windows or Linux).
 You might also want to try newer versions of the tools (under any OS).

+With any alternate installations, you may be relying on Piazza a bit more to help each other out.
+For example, some TAs typically have some experience with Linux, but fewer have Mac experience.

 Multiple versions of Quartus can easily co-exist on your computer (each version of Quartus is installed into its own directory tree).
 However, when you create a specific project, it will be for that specific version of Quartus.  **Newer